RAS Syndrome - Systrophe

 Recursion is the repeated sequential use of a particular type of linguistic element or grammatical structure.

 An observation that draws attention away from the central issue in an argument or discussion.

 reduced adverb(ial) clause

-An adverb(ial) clause that has been shortened to a phrase, usually by omitting its subject and a form of "be."
+A reduced adverb(ial) clause is an adverb clause that has been shortened to a phrase, usually by omitting its subject and a form of "be."

 reductio ad absurdum